Oil leader secures case against climate demonstrators

 Date

-In 2021, a lower court had ordered Shell to meet these ambitious targets to help limit global warming, as set by the 2016 Paris Agreement.
-The ruling also included reductions in emissions caused by the use of Shell's products, such as the fuel burned by consumers.
-However, the appeals court found that Shell was already making efforts to reduce its emissions and questioned whether emissions from product use could effectively contribute to climate mitigation.
+(MENAFN) Shell has won a major legal victory in the Netherlands, as an appeals court in The Hague overturned a 2021 ruling that required the oil giant to sharply reduce its greenhouse gas emissions.
+The case, originally filed by environmental groups including Friends of the Earth and several individuals, accused Shell of failing to take adequate action to combat global warming.
+In 2019, the activists argued that Shell had a legal obligation to cut its emissions, and two years later, a Dutch court ordered the company to reduce its carbon footprint by 45% by 2030, based on 2019 levels.
+The ruling also applied to emissions caused by the use of Shell’s products, such as fuel combustion in vehicles.

-Shell expressed its ongoing commitment to becoming a net-zero emissions business by 2050 and halving emissions from its operations by 2030.
-The company emphasized the growing importance of secure and affordable energy in the face of global challenges.
+The court's original decision was grounded in the global climate targets set by the 2016 Paris Agreement, which calls for a 45% reduction in emissions to limit global temperature rises to 1.5°C above pre-industrial levels.
+However, the appeals court dismissed the ruling, acknowledging Shell's ongoing efforts to cut emissions and questioning whether forcing reductions tied to the use of Shell's products would meaningfully impact climate change.
+In its statement, Shell reaffirmed its commitment to achieving net-zero emissions by 2050 and cutting emissions from its operations by half by 2030.

-Friends of the Earth, while disappointed with the decision, vowed to continue fighting for climate justice.
-The environmental group now has three months to appeal to the Dutch Supreme Court, with a final decision expected within around 18 months.
-Shell, one of the world’s largest oil and gas companies, has been a major contributor to global greenhouse gas emissions, accounting for at least 1% of total emissions between 2016 and 2023.
+Friends of the Earth called the verdict a setback for climate justice but vowed to continue challenging major polluters.
+The environmental group now has three months to appeal to the Dutch Supreme Court, which is expected to take up to 18 months to deliver a final ruling.
+Shell, one of the world's largest oil and gas companies, has been a major contributor to global emissions, accounting for at least 1% of global greenhouse gases between 2016 and 2023, according to the Carbon Majors database.

 Legal Disclaimer: